THE HENRIETTA PARKER TRUST (HPT) WELCOMES YOU

 Mrs Henrietta Parker, a local resident of Molesey, in Elmbridge, wished to leave a legacy, promising educational opportunities to adults that would help them to prepare for employment.

-The Molesey (Henrietta Parker) Adult Learning Centre continues to offer this today and we are pleased that Surrey Adult Learning (SAL) are able to offer courses and learning opportunities at a subsidised fee to eligible learners as part of our Essential Skills programme of courses, using the HPT fund.
+The Molesey (Henrietta Parker) Adult Learning Centre continues to offer this today and we are pleased that Surrey Adult Learning (SAL) are able to offer courses and learning opportunities for FREE to eligible learners as part of our Essential Skills programme of courses, using the HPT fund.

 Whether you are looking to improve your cooking skills, gain employment skills or even just become more confident with your technology, we are here to offer the support you need.